Amjt11/Zomato-Exploratory-Data-Analysis/README.md

 The **Rider Monthly Earnings** show peak income of **₹2,083.44** in **July 2023**, directly tied to order revenue.
 To boost earnings, implement **incentives during high-demand months** and strategies to **optimize off-peak performance**.

-### 11. Based on delivery time give 5-star (if <15 mins), 4-star (if 15-20 mins),and 3-star (if >20 mins) ratings and count number of every stars for each rider.
+### 11. Based on delivery time give 5-star (if <15 mins), 4-star (if 15-20 mins),and 3-star (if >20 mins) ratings and count the number of every star for each rider.

 ![](https://github.com/Amjt11/Zomato-Exploratory-Data-Analysis/blob/main/Output%20screenshots/11.jpg)

 **Rider Ratings Analysis** reveals a dominance of **3-star ratings**, highlighting many **delayed deliveries**.
 While Riders **9 and 14** lead with the most **5-star ratings (40 each)**, the overall slow delivery trend risks **customer dissatisfaction**. **Actionable steps** like **route optimization** and **performance incentives** are crucial to boost efficiency and ratings.

-### 12. Order frequency per day of the week and identifiction of the peak day for each restaurant.
+### 12. Order frequency per day of the week and identification of the peak day for each restaurant.

 ![](https://github.com/Amjt11/Zomato-Exploratory-Data-Analysis/blob/main/Output%20screenshots/12.jpg)